Find a Lender-Approved Local Conveyancer in Castle Eden

 • Receiving and transferring funds to the appropriate parties

-• Dealing with the registration procedures for the change in ownership and the mortgage (where appropriate) at the HM Land Registry.
+• Dealing with the registration formalities for the buyer and the home loan (if relevant) at the HMLR.

 *Source acknowledgement: House price data produced by Land Registry as well data supplied by Lexsure Ltd.